ASZhartun/rsschool-cv/cv.md

 - https://www.linkedin.com/in/aszhartun/

 ### About
 I'm 29 years old.
 I am going to learn frontend.
 I have programming experience (develop desktop program on Java).
 I have non-programming degree but still technical.
 In my current job I made app for automation proccess.
 Actually I would to know more about frontend.
 I like this direction.
+I want to develop and understand how websites, web platforms work.